-They met when they were practically still kids—"we were like 14," Aniston quipped on Jimmy Kimmel Live, exaggerating a bit—in Los Angeles when she was dating one of his buddies, who has always remained nameless.
-Adam and Jen sat down at Jerry's Deli together, bonding over pickles and starting a friendship that's still going strong, three decades later.
+They were practically still kids—"We were, like, 14," Aniston quipped on Jimmy Kimmel Live, exaggerating only a bit—when they first met in Los Angeles when she was dating one of his buddies (who has always remained nameless).
+Adam and Jen sat down at Jerry's Deli, bonded over pickles and started a friendship that's still going strong decades later.

-"She crunched too loud," Sandler informed E!
-News' Will Marfuggi last year about his co-star in 2011's Just Go With It and 2019's Murder Mystery.
+"She crunched too loud," Sandler quipped to E!
+News' Will Marfuggi about his late-'80s lunch companion.

-There was no mystery when it came to their instant connection, though Sandler admits he never could have imagined they'd both become two of the most successful entertainers of their generation, let alone their respective high school classes.
+There was no mystery when it came to their instant connection, though Sandler admitted it never occurred to him that they'd become two of the most successful entertainers of their generation, let alone their respective high school classes.